suhlig/zero-to-cf-in-30-seconds/README.markdown

     You can use
         kubectl get pods --namespace scf
   ```
+- in the video, show pods getting created just like the general Eirini demo
 - all config under version control
 - did not provide any custom values beyond `foobar`
+- save myvalues as state in git

 ## Why did _we_ do this?